NCEAS/metacat/docs/user/metacat/source/install.rst

 Apache Tomcat
 .............
-We recommend that you install Tomcat 6, 7 or 8 into the directory of your choice.
-The newer versions are preferred.
+We recommend that you install Tomcat 9 into the directory of your choice.
+While Tomcat 6, 7 and 8 are supported, newer versions are preferred.
 Included with the Metacat download is a Tomcat-friendly start-up script that should be installed as well.

 Note: we will refer to the Tomcat installation directory as ``<tomcat_home>`` for the remainder of the documentation.